lmangani/crow-metrics/README.md

 - `gauge(name, tags = {})`

   Return the gauge with the given name and tags.
 If no such gauge is found, it throws an exception.
-A gauge has only one method:

-  - `get()`

-    Return the current value of the gauge by calling its getter.
+See [Metrics objects](#metrics-objects) below for the gauge object API.

 - `distribution(name, tags = {}, percentiles = this.percentiles, error = this.error)`

   Return a new or existing distribution with the given name and tags.
 If `percentiles` or `error` is non-null, they will override the registry defaults.
+See [Metrics objects](#metrics-objects) below for the distribution object API.

 - `withPrefix(prefix)`